dimaTidev/IAP_unity/.github/README.md

 </details>

 # !!!
 WARNING !!!
 Folder in Plugins/UnityChannels  Must be Deleted if exist!
-Otherwise Google Play Ban your application with attention `AliPay wanna permission to phone number`
+Otherwise Google Play will Ban your application with message `AliPay wanna permission to phone number`

 ## How to add IAP to project
 * PackageManager.`UnityIAP` Update to version `2.2.2`